-Testing:

-Jacob "Up all night" Buchert III -- giving that look meaning "you're only giving me how long to test?" and then doing a terrific job as usual.
-He also contributed the sound effects that help bring to life all the combats, etc.
+Testing: Jacob "Up all night" Buchert III - giving that look meaning "you're only giving me how long to test?" and then doing a terrific job.

-Feargus Urquhart -doing all the initial testing

-on hideously slow

-machines, but finding

-more bugs than seemed
+Feargus Urquhart - doing all the initial testing on hideously slow machines, but finding more bugs than seemed possible.

-possible.

-Jim Gardner -- making suggestions and supplying ideas and then tracking down some really nasty bugs.
+Jim Gardner - making suggestions and supplying ideas and then tracking down some really nasty bugs.

-Chris Taylor -- forcing things into the game that were not initially intended but really needed to be there.
+Chris Taylor - forcing things into the game that were not initially intended but really needed to be there.

-Isil Thania (sample scenario) design crew --Thomas R. Decker, Jacob R. Buchert III, Timothy Cain, Jim Gardner, and Chris Taylor.
+Isil Thania design crew - Thomas R. Decker, Jacob R. Buchert III, Timothy Cain, Jim Gardner, and Chris Taylor.

-Producer:

-Thomas R. Decker -- that's me!
+Producer: Thomas R. Decker - that's me!